-2020 Business Results and Implications for Compensation.
-2020 was an unprecedented year.
-Severe disruptions to the global economy as a result of the COVID-19 pandemic led to substantial volatility in demand for our products and considerable labor and supply chain constraints.
+2021 Business Results and Implications for Compensation.
+2021 was a notable year for our growth objectives, despite continued volatility in the commercial vehicle industry and considerable labor, supply chain, transportation and raw material constraints.
 Despite these challenges, Allison was able to: